danielbodnar/awesome-stars/BY-LANG.md

 - [metatypedev/metatype](https://github.com/metatypedev/metatype) - Declarative API development platform.
 Build backend components with WASM, Typescript and Python, no matter where and how your (legacy) systems are.
 - [olliswe/iamworkingonit-cli](https://github.com/olliswe/iamworkingonit-cli) - 👨🏽‍💻👩🏾‍💻 🧑🏻‍💻 Let your colleagues know what your working on - without leaving your terminal!
 - [xyflow/xyflow](https://github.com/xyflow/xyflow) - React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React (https://reactflow.dev) or Svelte (https://svelteflow.dev).
 Ready out-of-the-box and infinitely customi
-- [nocode-js/sequential-workflow-designer](https://github.com/nocode-js/sequential-workflow-designer) - Customizable no-code component for building flow-based programming applications.
+- [nocode-js/sequential-workflow-designer](https://github.com/nocode-js/sequential-workflow-designer) - Customizable no-code component for building flow-based programming applications or workflow automation.
 0 external dependencies.
 - [dendronhq/dendron](https://github.com/dendronhq/dendron) - The personal knowledge management (PKM) tool that grows as you do!
 - [awslabs/diagram-maker](https://github.com/awslabs/diagram-maker) - A library to display an interactive editor for any graph-like data.
 - [antvis/X6](https://github.com/antvis/X6) - 🚀 JavaScript diagramming library that uses SVG and HTML for rendering.